 - Maintaining a healthy body weight

-According to the International Foundation for Gastrointestinal Disorders, IBS or Irritable Bowel Syndrome is the most prevalent GI disorder that accounts for 2.4–3.5 million physician visits annually in the US.
+According to the International Foundation for Gastrointestinal Disorders, IBS, or irritable bowel syndrome, is the most prevalent GI disorder, accounting for 2.4–3.5 million physician visits annually in the US.

-Symptoms of IBS include loose stools, bloating and gas and can result in weight loss and bloody stools in severe cases.
+Symptoms of IBS include loose stools, bloating, and gas.
+The condition can result in weight loss and bloody stools in severe cases.

 IBS can be caused by food intolerances or bacterial overgrowth in the GI tract.
-To counter this, probiotics supplements are recommended.
+To counter this, probiotic supplements are recommended.
 However, consult your physician for the effective management of IBS.

-The muscles that connect your esophagus and stomach can become weak and cause acid refluxes.
-Persistent acid reflux and heartburn indicates GERD or Gastroesophageal Reflux Disease.
+The muscles that connect your esophagus and stomach can become weak and cause acid reflux.
+Persistent acid reflux and heartburn indicate GERD, also known as gastroesophageal reflux disease.

 GERD can be managed with certain lifestyle changes including:

 - Avoiding oily and spicy foods